mtonosaki/ExcelTonoMacros/README.md

 |  LineDuplication  | S  | Duplicate a row by the numerical value of the specified column |

 F = Function / S = Subroutine

+## How to install

+1. Open excel file
+2. Set visible "Developer" tab in excel ribbon
+3. Click [Record Macro] button in the Developer tab
+4. Select the combobox "Store macro in:" to "Personal Macro Workbook"
+5. Click [OK]
+6. Click [Stop Recording] button in developer tab to make personal macro automatically.
+7. Click [Visual Basic] button in the Developer tab
+8. Open context menu on the "VBAProject(PERSONAL.XLSB)"
+9. Import the ***.bas files